 Ravensdale Primary School looks best suited to families who want a values-led primary where behaviour, relationships and learning expectations are closely aligned, and where music is a genuine part of the school’s identity rather than an occasional enrichment.
 Results suggest a school that secures strong basics for most pupils while still stretching higher attainers.
 Admission is the obstacle, so the most successful approach is to plan early, understand Coventry’s timelines, and keep a shortlist of credible alternatives alongside Ravensdale.

 Ravensdale was judged to remain Good at its most recent Ofsted inspection in March 2024, and safeguarding was reported as effective.
-Its KS2 outcomes in the latest published dataset (2024) are also strong, including 83.33% meeting the expected standard in reading, writing and mathematics combined, above the England average of 62%.
+Its KS2 outcomes in the current dataset are steadier than the previous review suggested, with 60% meeting the expected standard in reading, writing and mathematics combined.

 Reception applications are coordinated by Coventry City Council.
-For September 2026 entry, on-time applications opened on 1 September 2025 and closed on 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, the on-time deadline is 15 January 2027 and offers are released on 16 April 2027.
 Families should apply through the council process rather than directly to the school for Reception.

 No. Coventry’s guidance is clear that nursery attendance does not guarantee a Reception place at the same school.
 Families with a child in nursery should still submit a separate Reception application through the council by the published deadline.